klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 To support this structure, caver-js introduces new structures called AccountKeyPublic, AccountKeyMultiSig, and AccountKeyRoleBased.

 To create an AccountKey, use `caver.klay.accounts.createAccountKey`.
-This function determines which AccountKey to generate based on the type of parameter.
-Creates AccountKeyPublic if a private key string comes as a parameter, or AccountKeyMultiSig if an array of private key strings comes.
-And if there is an object with different key setting for each role, create AccountKeyRoleBased.
+This function determines which AccountKey to generate based on the type of the parameter.
+It creates AccountKeyPublic if a private key string comes as a parameter, or AccountKeyMultiSig if an array of private key strings comes.
+And if there is an object with different key setting for each role, it creates AccountKeyRoleBased.

 **NOTE** The structures for `AccountKey` defined here are structures for storing private keys for use in caver-js.
 It can be different from the accountKey in your account on Klaytn network.